 Buying Bitcoin is not “investing in the future of decentralized finance,” which sounds good, admittedly.
 It is simply speculating that price will go higher.
 That does not make it wrong or bad, we should just be clear and honest about what Bitcoin is and what we’re doing with it.

 Many BTC advocates argue fiat currencies are printed ad infinitum which devalues them to worthless pieces of paper.
 Bitcoin is finite and cannot be created at will by central banks which supposedly makes it superior.
 Yes, BTC’s finite quality is appealing and is one reason I think BTC persists.
 In addition it’s probably true that BTC is more valuable than some fiat currencies.

 However, when it comes to something like the US dollar, claims of BTC dominance are overreaching.
-Yes, the Fed can print dollars.
+Yes, the Fed can “print” dollars (or technically the Treasury can).
 However those dollars are backed by the taxing authority of the US Government.
 The authority to tax all the real assets, cash flows, and economic benefits (and yes even Bitcoin) of the largest and most prosperous economy in human history.

 Yes, the US government has a lot of debt, but the reality is it can just tax us to repay it.
 That serves as a backstop to the fundamental value of the USD.
 BTC is only backed, again, by the expectation that someone may be willing and able to pay more than you did.

 As for BTC taking the USD’s place as the world’s “reserve currency,” we’re far from that in terms of practicality or viability.
 Yes, more vendors are accepting Bitcoin as payment, Tesla did it for a bit (before not doing it).
 But by and large, everyday people still cannot feed themselves at the grocery store with Bitcoin.
 Furthermore central banks don’t want to hold reserves in something that so quickly fluctuates 1,000’s of percent in value.